-What is important now is that a PBT machine report of 0.08 or more can provide probable cause to arrest for DWI, and so can “refusal” to perform a PBT.
+A PBT machine report of 0.08 or more can provide probable cause to arrest for DWI.
+And so can “refusal” to perform a PBT.
 Refusing a PBT is not a crime.
 But would provide probable cause to arrest.

 “Should I refuse the PBT at a DWI Stop?”

-One can imagine a logical person, knowing that, deciding to refuse the PBT if they felt sure they would end up with a PBT report of well over .08, for example .16 or more.
+So a logical person, knowing that, might decide to refuse the PBT; if sure they would end up with a PBT report of well over .08, for example .16 or more.
 That person might feel they would have nothing to lose by refusing – since they would be arrested either way.

-Compare that to a person who believed they would get a PBT report of less than 0.08.
+Compare that to a person who believes they will get a PBT report of less than 0.08.
 That person would be foolish to refuse it, since it could result in their not being arrested.

-Keep in mind that the little PBT machine at the scene of the DWI stop (on the side of the road), is not the same as the big, evidentiary breath test machine at the police station.
+But be aware that the little PBT machine at the DWI stop; is not the same as the big, evidentiary breath test machine at the police station.

-If a person is arrested for DWI, they can be asked to submit a sample for alcohol testing again, even though they already submitted to a PBT.
-The PBT report is not admissible in a criminal DWI trial because they are deemed too unreliable and inaccurate for that purpose by the legislature.
+And after a DWI arrest, police ask for a sample for testing again, even though you already blew into a PBT.
+The PBT report is not evidence in a criminal DWI trial, because it’s too unreliable and inaccurate.

-Every step further in the chain of events described above brings the driver closer to arrest (unless the PBT is less than 0.08).
-If the PBT reads too high, that and the rest will typically be followed with handcuffs and the back of the squad car.
+Every step along in the chain of events, brings the driver closer to arrest (unless the PBT is under 0.08).
+If the PBT reads too high, arrest follows with handcuffs and the back of the squad car.

-Then normally the arresting officer will wait for back up or a tow truck, and leave for the police station once either arrives.
+Then normally the arresting officer will wait for back up or a tow truck.
+And then leave for the police station once either arrives.
 Talking is not a good idea at any point, including while in the squad car.

-At or near the police station (or hospital for a blood draw), the police normally read “the Minnesota Implied Consent Advisory” which informs the driver of certain legal rights.
+At or near the police station (or hospital for a blood draw); police normally read “the Minnesota Implied Consent Advisory” which informs the driver of certain legal rights.

 The most important is your right to consult a lawyer before deciding whether to submit to chemical testing.